Where's Kim Jong Un staying? Inside the St. Regis Singapore

 The St. Regis Singapore, famed for its "understated elegance," has 299 guestrooms and suites -- each with hand-cut crystal chandeliers and original art, as well as the famous St. Regis butler service.

-But chances are Kim is staying in the 335-square-meter St. Regis Presidential Suite, located on the top floor of the hotel.
+Chances are Kim is staying in the 335-square-meter St. Regis Presidential Suite, located on the top floor of the hotel.

-As the hotel's swankiest option, the suite is filled with hand-painted silk panels, a water fountain, baby grand piano and original works by big-name artists including Marc Chagall.
+As the hotel's swankiest option, the suite is filled with hand-painted silk panels, a baby grand piano and original works by big-name artists including Marc Chagall.

 In addition to the master bedroom, there's a separate living room, dining room, office and gym.